Stars & Guitars and Archaeoastronomy Trips with OARS

 Has the Milky Way gone missing where you live?
 Light pollution has become so prevalent that it’s depriving many people the chance to experience one of the greatest wonders of the world—a brilliant star-filled sky.
 Fortunately we happen to know where you can still find some of the best stargazing on the planet.

-Not to be overlooked, however, we also offer a trip with Lars on Utah’s San Juan River, where he combines his love of astronomy and storytelling with his expansive knowledge of the culture and history of the Desert Southwest for a fascinating lesson in archeoastronomy.
+Not to be overlooked, however, we also offer a trip with Pete on Utah’s San Juan River which combines the ancestral culture and history of the Desert Southwest, astronomy and storytelling for a fascinating lesson in archaeoastronomy.

-And if “Stars with Lars” isn’t the right fit for you, we can promise an awesome stargazing experience on just about any of our wilderness rafting trips.
+And if our special astronomy-focused departures aren’t the right fit for you, we can promise an awesome stargazing experience on just about any of our wilderness rafting trips.
 All you have to do is look up.